 About 1,200 people participate in the week-long event.
 Many people have been doing the ride for years so the annual gathering is like a family reunion.

 “One year my dad, Carlton and me were on the ride,” Caroline said.
 “When we arrived at our destination the ground was super hard so we didn’t put the tent stakes all the way in the ground.
 While we were at dinner a huge storm passed through with a lot of wind.
 When we got back to our campsite our tents were standing up on end and water was pouring in soaking everything.
 We laugh about it now, but that was one soggy night.”

 Another year, as they were on a training ride, Caroline was on a single and her younger brother and father were riding tandem when she wrecked.

-“That was the first time I had wiped out,” Hutton said.
+“That was the first time I had wiped out,” she said.
 “It really scared me.
 My dad made sure nothing was broken and then proceeded to “bandage” up my scrapes using his trusty toilet paper and duct tape!
 We got back on our bikes and headed to the house, which was about six miles away.
 I still have a scar that reminds me of that ride, but even more it reminds me of my father’s love and the way he took care of me that day.”

-When asked about how time with her father has impacted her, Hutton shared that time away with her dad allowed her to grow closer to him.
+When asked about how time with her father has impacted her, Caroline shared that time away with her dad allowed her to grow closer to him.

-“My dad is super positive,” Hutton said.
+“My dad is super positive,” she said.
 “When we ride, he encourages me, but he doesn’t pressure me.
 If I can’t make it to the top of the hill it’s okay to get off and walk your bike.
 Spending this time together has been special for me.
 I know my dad believes in me and I have learned that I am capable of doing things I had no idea I could do.”

 Father/Daughter time plus great memories equals priceless.